 On-Line Gamers Anonymous® was founded by Liz Woolley in May of 2002 after her son, Shawn, committed suicide as a direct result of being addicted to an on-line game.
 Liz was soon joined by Ron Jaffe (Diggo McDiggity), a recovering gamer.
 They supported each other as the fellowship grew.

-The OLGA® and OLG-Anon Recovery Fellowships, are divisions of OLGA®/OLG-Anon (On-Line Gamers Anonymous®) World Services, Inc..
-They are dedicated to offering support to addicted gamers (OLGA) and their families (OLG-Anon) so they can heal and recover from problems resulting from the newest "drug of choice" - excessive video game playing.
+The OLGA® and OLG-Anon Recovery Fellowships and Outreach, are divisions of OLGA®/OLG-Anon (On-Line Gamers Anonymous®) World Services, Inc..
+OLGA® and OLG-Anon Fellowships are dedicated to offering support to addicted gamers (OLGA), their families (OLG-Anon) so they can heal and recover from problems resulting from the newest "drug of choice" - excessive video game playing.
 Outreach is our public service division that assists in providing information to educate about the dangers of excessive game playing.
 The Outreach division assists in providing an extensive list of professional resources who provide services for those affected by excessive video gaming,video gaming addiction or a video gaming disorder.
 Outreach also helps raise funds to continue our mission.

 We offer support.
 Our community is open to all who seek support.
 We are not an activist group, nor do we sponsor such organizations.
 Our message forums are available to all, regardless of bias or opinion.
 We are here to share our experience, strength and hope and encourage peer-to-peer support.
 Family and friends are invited to share their experience, compassion, and wisdom.
 Every day we accumulate and add to our collection of information related to excessive gaming and the issues it creates.
 Sharing this with our visitors is a primary goal.